Don’t give them what they want: Terrorists should be starved of the oxygen of publicity

 Wednesday 22 February 2017, 7pm | Royal Institution of Great BritainAdd to Calendar >

 Please note: this event will now be taking place on 22nd February 2017.

 Why do they do it?
-Again and again, after every attack in Paris, Nice or Tunisia, our media react by giving the terrorists exactly what they want – maximum publicity.
-Of course, the public should be told that an atrocity has taken place, and the victims deserve all our sympathy.
-But each terrorist attack dominates the news agenda for days at a stretch.
-The TV networks go into overdrive, flying out their journalists to the scene of the attack and saturating their airtime with vox pop interviews and breaking news flashes.
-All this plays into the hands of terrorist organisations such as ISIS, allowing their killers to be glorified as ‘warriors’ in the eyes of their supporters.
-In addition, the wall-to-wall news coverage creates a climate of fear amongst the public and fuels the more authoritarian and xenophobic strands of our politics.
-And this hostility in turn boosts the numbers of disaffected young people that ISIS can recruit for their next round of attacks.
-We should stop giving what is effectively free publicity to terrorist groups and get things into proportion.
+Again and again, after every attack, our media react by giving the terrorists exactly what they want – maximum publicity.
+Of course, the public should be told that an atrocity has taken place.
+But each attack dominates the news for days at a stretch.
+The TV networks go into overdrive, flying out their journalists to the scene of the attack and saturating their airtime.
+All this plays into the hands of terrorist organisations, allowing their killers to be glorified in the eyes of their supporters.
+In addition, the wall-to-wall news coverage creates a climate of fear and fuels the more authoritarian and xenophobic strands of our politics.
+President Trump’s recent actions – banning refugees and appearing to reference fictional terrorist attacks in Sweden – might be seen as an inevitable consequence of this hysteria.
+We should get things into proportion.
 After all, you’re more likely to fatally slip in the shower than be killed in a terrorist attack.

 Does publicising terrorism play into the hands of the perpetrators or does it help keep us on the alert against further attack?
 Join us on 22nd February 2017, hear the arguments and decide for yourself.

 Professor of International Relations at the LSE and one of the world’s foremost academic experts on jihadi terrorism.
 He is the author of ISIS: A History and The Rise and Fall of Al-Qaeda.